Priorat

 You work in the three family wineries, where your father is also present: the one in Alfaro, which belonged to your grandfather; the one in Bierzo, with your cousin, and the one in Gratallops.

 — He had a very great education: he studied in France and worked at Château Pétrus.
 I don't know if I could say I have more training than him or not, but I believe that everything my father and my cousin have achieved surpasses any great academic training.
 I have enormous respect for all their work and I even feel a certain pressure for the challenge ahead of me (always in a good way).
-Nevertheless, he always tells me that, in reality, my training is much broader than his and that I have been acquiring it since I was very young.
+However, he always tells me that, in reality, my training is much broader than his and that I have been acquiring it since I was very young.

 What does he tell you about this that you are telling me now?